 Brighton has five Smoke Control Areas covering much of the Hanover, Lewes Road, Bevendean and the city centre areas.
 There are no Smoke Control Areas in Hove.
-A map of the Brighton areas can be viewed below:
+A map of the Brighton areas is available below:

 In a Smoke Control Area you must use an exempt appliances if you wish to burn wood and coal.
 These appliances have passed tests to ensure that they can burn fuels without emitting smoke.
 Note that an exempt appliance will only be exempt for particular fuels.
 For example, if the appliance is only exempt for burning wood you must not use it to burn coal.
 If your stove or boiler is not an exempt appliance you must use an approved smokeless fuel.